AsaTyr2018/DockerControllCenter/docs/configuration.md

 ## Observability
 - Forward container logs to centralized logging (ELK, Loki).
+- The `DockerOrchestrator` already polls Docker for lifecycle/health data; surface additional metrics by exporting the `DockerContainerState` table to Prometheus/Grafana if needed.
 - Emit metrics for container lifecycle events, GPU usage, and onboarding errors.